 To illustrate “swing weight,” just try to run while carrying in each hand a 10 lbs. weight.
 You’ll be flying all over the trail.
 In fact, this is how Thor flies with his hammer.
 He throws it into the air (while his hand is secured to it by the strap or thong) and rides along its trajectory!

-By the same token, the difference in weight between composite and carbon fiber poles and those made from aluminum is still quite negligible.
+By the same token, the difference in weight between composite and carbon fiber poles and those made from aluminum is still negligible.
 The average person will notice that the carbon poles are lighter.
 However, they’ll not necessarily notice that the “heavy” aluminum ones affect their motion and technique.

 What an average person will notice about a performance pole, however, is that because it’s lighter, any deviation from an ideal hand position (while holding the pole) will cause the ski pole to flinch.

-Basically, it just takes a lot less effort to move the lightweight ski pole.
+Basically, it just takes less effort to move the lightweight ski pole.
 So if you’re still developing your technique and body position, you may have trouble consistently landing that tip of the lightweight ski pole in the correct location.

 One more important note about composite and carbon fiber-based poles is that they’re expensive and can snap and splinter with very little effort.